 - ASMP has produced numerous editions of a book, Professional Business Practices For Photographers, since the 1950s, the last edition being financed in part through the foundation.
 In 2010, ASMP held a symposium at the Times Center Theatre in New York: “Copyright and the New Economy: Issues and Trends Facing Visual Artists.”

 - In 2012, ASMP and the Foundation published The ASMP Guide To New Markets In Photography, a series of essays and interviews about the continuing evolution of the photographic arts and professional environments whose publication was linked to a second symposium held at the Times Center Theatre, documented by video and available to members and the general public.
 Both books remain in print, used by educators as textbooks and by professionals for their careers.

 - Organizations that have received funds include The Aperture Foundation, The Eddie Adams Workshops, Farnsworth Museum Arnold Newman Prize, Fotoweek DC, George Eastman House Photography Conservation Program, Gordon Parks Foundation, Palm Springs Photo Festival, Picture Licensing Universal System (PLUS), Sutha (website development), and the W. Eugene Smith Memorial Fund.

-– The Foundation developed, maintains, and helped fund a website at the request of the Library of Congress, dpBestflow.org, (Digital Photography Best Practices and Workflow) for the purpose of helping the LOC maintain high quality in the digital assets it receives.
+- The foundation developed, maintains, and helped fund a website at the request of the Library of Congress, org, (Digital Photography Best Practices and Workflow) for the purpose of helping the LOC maintain high quality in the digital assets it receives.
 There are no charges to use the website, which does not require registration; it is available to all.

-– The Foundation was the major founding sponsor of The Young Photographers Alliance (YPA), an organization placing emerging photographers across the country with in-person mentors over the course of several months for intensive career development.
+- The foundation was the first major founding sponsor of the Young Photographers Alliance (YPA), an organization placing emerging photographers across the country with personal mentors over the course of several months for intensive career development.